 As far as we know, no scientific studies have examined the claims of gemstone healing.
 It would seem that the scientific community does not take the idea seriously enough to expend the effort needed to test these claims.
 But is this level of skepticism justified?

 In fact many gemstone materials have found industrial applications due to their special properties.
 Kyanite has been widely used in the manufacture of spark plugs, heating elements and high voltage electrical insulators, due to its high melting point and low thermal expansion.
-Fluorite has been used in place of glass in some high performance telescopes and camera lens.
+Fluorite has been used in place of glass in some high performance telescopes and camera lenses.
 Sapphire crystals doped with titanium ions are used to produce tunable lasers that can produce ultrashort pulses.

 New applications for gemstone materials continue to be found.
 This suggests that human understanding of the potential of these materials is still fragmentary.
 Certainly there is already good reason to think that many gemstones are rather special.
 But any claims for special healing powers need to be evaluated, like any scientific claim, by careful testing through controlled experiments.

 - First Published: December-03-2007

 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.